 Population: detailed descriptions of the sample population.
-Examples: Institutionalized patients living in nursing homes; Undergraduates in Israel; Buddhists (PsycTESTS Only).
-Note that this is distinct from the Population Group limit, where you can search for six possible values: human, animal, male, female, inpatient, and outpatient.
+Examples: Institutionalized patients living in nursing homes; Undergraduates in Israel; Buddhists.
+Note that this is distinct from the Population Group limit in PsycINFO, where you can search for six possible values: human, animal, male, female, inpatient, and outpatient.

-Publisher: organization/company that publishes the journal or book (except in PsycEXTRA; when searching in PsycEXTRA, search the Content Owner field)
+Publisher: organization/company that publishes the journal or book (not in PsycEXTRA; instead search the Content Owner field).

-Purpose: a brief summary of what the test or measure is intended to assess (PsycTESTS Only)
+Purpose: a brief summary of what the test or measure is intended to assess.

 Setting: setting in which the test was administered.
-Examples: Hospital, Nursing Home, Nursery School (PsycTESTS Only).
+Examples: Hospital, Nursing Home, Nursery School.

 Source Document Citation: Use this to find a specific article, book, or chapter used to create a test record.
-The full citation for the source document that describes the development, evaluation, or use of the test will be found in the Reported in field of the Test Development, Test Review, or Test Use record.
-However, search using only the book or chapter title, journal title, volume, or year (PsycTESTS Only).
+For best results, search using only the book or chapter title, journal title, volume, or year.

-Test Name: The name of the test or its acronyms.
-Either will bring results if the test is in the database.
-For tests with no names, trained APA staff created a name for the purposes of PsycTESTS records (PsycTESTS Only).
+Test Name: The name or acronym of the test.
+For tests with no names, trained APA staff have created a name for the purposes of PsycTESTS records.

 Tests & Measures: indicates tests used in the methodology of a study.
 In cases where a PsycTESTS record exists, the DOI for the Test Master Profile is included (Not available in PsycTESTS and PsycTHERAPY).